jimmysawczuk/inline-less/README.md

 5. Done!

+## Installing the extension

+Just rencently, Chrome changed their policy to not install .crx files from websites by default.
+You can still install the file by following these instructions:

+> 1. Download the extension file from the website and save it to your computer.
+> 2. Click the wrench icon on the browser toolbar.
+> 3. Select **Tools > Extensions**.
+> 4. Locate the extension file on your computer and drag the file onto the Extensions page.
+> 5. Review the list of permissions in the dialog that appears.
+If you would like to proceed, click Install.

 ## License

 This code uses code from the [jQuery][jquery], [Formalize][formalize] and [LessCSS][lesscss] projects under their respective licenses.
 This extension is released under the following license: